“People hire me for my head, pay me for my heart, and trust me most when I use both.”

 If you’re looking for someone to help you take care of your money matters so you can do more of what you love, perhaps I’m that person.

 “Trust” is a big deal with my clients.
 Trust is made up of two parts — competence and character and that’s how I earn my clients’ trust.
 By being competent at what I do (I hold CFP® designation and it’s the highest designation in our profession and the hardest to earn) and by acting in good character by always keeping your interests and needs first.
 In legal terms, I act as a “fiduciary” — meaning I’m legally bound to put your interests first.
 Not all financial advisers are willing to do that, but I am.

 And my clients seem to like what I do to help them.
-Seattle Magazine has named me a recipient of its coveted FIVE STAR Wealth Manager award for the last three years.
+Seattle Magazine has named me a recipient of its coveted FIVE STAR Wealth Manager award for the last five years.
 Of the more than 11,000 wealth managers in the Seattle area, only about 5% earn this honor.